 Dr. Tyler Thigpen

-Co-founder & Board Chair of The Forest School
+Co-founder & Head of School of The Forest School

 Tyler also grew up in Georgia and has worked in innovative district, private, and charter schools, as well as statewide and national nonprofits.
 Currently, Tyler is a Partner at Transcend, a national nonprofit focused on accelerating innovation in the core design of school, and co-founder of MENTOR Georgia, the state’s emerging mentoring partnership.
 Tyler is the former head of the upper school at Mount Vernon Presbyterian School in Atlanta and co-founder and board member of Chattahoochee Hills Charter School near Serenbe.
 Tyler holds a doctoral degree in Education Leadership from Harvard Graduate School of Education, a masters in public administration from Harvard Kennedy School of Government, and a masters in theology from Regent College.
 Tyler has written about the future of learning in the Washington Post, Education Week, Atlanta Journal-Constitution, and others.